HMCS Vancouver (K240): Construction

-Vancouver was ordered as part of the 1940–1941 Flower-class building program.
-She was identical to the 1939–1940 program except for a few changes.
-The 1940–41 program had water-tube boilers, which were less responsive but had more reliability in providing a consistent supply of steam.
+Vancouver was commissioned as part of the 1940–1941 Flower-class building program.
+She was identical to those from the 1939–1940 program with a few modifications.
+Notably, the 1940–41 program featured water-tube boilers, which, while less responsive, offered greater reliability in maintaining a consistent supply of steam.
 The second significant change was that no minesweeping gear was ever installed, as the role of the corvette had changed from coastal auxiliary to convoy escort.

 Vancouver was originally ordered as HMCS Kitchener but was renamed before launching.
 She was laid down 16 June 1941 by Yarrows Ltd. at Esquimalt, British Columbia and launched 26 August 1941.
 She was commissioned 20 March 1942 at Esquimalt.
 During her career, Vancouver had two major refits.
 The first significant overhaul took place at Vancouver from June to mid-September 1943.
 During this refit she had her fo'c'sle extended.
 Her second major refit took place at Charlottetown, Prince Edward Island from September to November 1944.